loucks1/Directolor-ESPHome/README.md

 You've now cloned your remote into directolor.
 Test that you can control your shades via the web interface buttons.

 You must include the external_components: once<br>
 You must include the nrf24l01_base component once.
 The ce_pin and cs_pin will match your physical hardware connections.
-Use what I have provided unless you know what you're doing for pins.
+Use what I have provided unless you know what you're doing for pins.<br>
-You can include multiple "- platform: directolor_cover" sections, you will typically have one for each shade.
+You can include multiple "- platform: directolor_cover" sections, you will typically have one for each shade.<br>
-  Make sure the base value is whatever id you gave to nf24l01_base id is any valid ESPHome id name is the name you'd like it to have (set web_server: to version: 3 if it doesn't show the name in the UI) radio_code - see above or just put random values (hex) in here and join your blinds to it channel - the number of the blind on your remote movement_duration - a time value that tells how long it takes to fully open / close the blind.
-If you leave this out, you will NOT get positional control of your blind, just open / close tilt_supported - whether or not the blind has tilt functions favorite_support - whether or not to create the buttons to set and go to the favorite position of the blind program_support - whether or not to create the buttons to allow join, remove and duplicate for this blind (radio_code / channel combination)
+  Make sure the base value is whatever id you gave to nf24l01_base<br>
+  id is any valid ESPHome id<br>
+  name is the name you'd like it to have (set web_server: to version: 3 if it doesn't show the name in the UI)<br>
+  radio_code - see above or just put random values (hex) in here and join your blinds to it<br>
+  channel - the number of the blind on your remote<br>
+  movement_duration - a time value that tells how long it takes to fully open / close the blind.
+If you leave this out, you will NOT get positional control of your blind, just open / close<br>
+  tilt_supported - whether or not the blind has tilt functions<br>
+  favorite_support - whether or not to create the buttons to set and go to the favorite position of the blind<br>
+  program_support - whether or not to create the buttons to allow join, remove and duplicate for this blind (radio_code / channel combination)<br>

 You MUST include a button in your configuration otherwise the compilation will fail with a bunch of:  "class esphome::Application' has no member named 'register_button" errors.
 I've included a restart button example that you can use at the end of the example configuration below